-- (7) It is important to provide legal certainty for Member States' screening mechanisms on the grounds of security and public order, and ensure EU wide coordination and cooperation on the screening of foreign direct investment likely to affect security or public order.
-This common framework is without prejudice to the sole responsibility of the Member States for safeguarding their national security, as provided for in Article 4(2) TEU.
-It is also without prejudice to the protection of their essential security interests in accordance with Article 346 TFEU. - (8) The framework for the screening of foreign direct investment and cooperation should provide the Member States and the Commission with the means to address risks to security or public order in a comprehensive manner, and to adapt to changing circumstances, whilst maintaining the necessary flexibility for Member States to screen foreign direct investments on grounds of security and public order taking into account their individual situations and national circumstances.

-The decision whether to set up a screening mechanism, or to screen a particular foreign direct investment remains the sole responsibility of the Member State concerned.

-(9) A broad range of investments which establish or maintain lasting and direct links between investors from third countries including State entities, and undertakings carrying out an economic activity in a Member State should be covered.
-For greater certainty, this Regulation does not apply to portfolio investment.
+- (7) It is important to provide legal certainty for Member States' screening mechanisms on the grounds of security and public order, and to ensure Union-wide coordination and cooperation on the screening of foreign direct investments likely to affect security or public order.
+That common framework is without prejudice to sole responsibility of Member States for safeguarding their national security, as provided for in Article 4(2) TEU.
+It is also without prejudice to the protection of their essential security interests in accordance with Article 346 TFEU. - (8) The framework for the screening of foreign direct investments and for cooperation should provide Member States and the Commission with the means to address risks to security or public order in a comprehensive manner, and to adapt to changing circumstances, whilst maintaining the necessary flexibility for Member States to screen foreign direct investments on grounds of security and public order taking into account their individual situations and national specificities.
+The decision on whether to set up a screening mechanism or to screen a particular foreign direct investment remains the sole responsibility of the Member State concerned. - (9) A broad range of investments which establish or maintain lasting and direct links between investors from third countries including State entities, and undertakings carrying out an economic activity in a Member State should be covered by this Regulation.
+It should however not cover portfolio investment.

-- (10) Member States should be able to take the necessary measures, in compliance with Union law, to prevent circumvention of their screening mechanisms and decisions to protect security or public order.
-This should cover investments within the Union by means of artificial arrangements that do not reflect economic reality and circumvent the screening mechanisms and screening decisions, where the investor is ultimately owned or controlled by a natural person or an undertaking of a third country.
-This is without prejudice to the freedom of establishment and free movement of capital enshrined in the TFEU. - (11) Member States should be able to assess risks to security or public order arising from significant changes to the ownership structure or key characteristics of a foreign investor. - (12) To guide Member States and the Commission in the application of the Regulation, it is appropriate to provide a list of factors that may be taken into consideration when determining whether a foreign direct investment is likely to affect security or public order.
-This list will also improve transparency of Member States' screening mechanisms for investors considering making or having made foreign direct investments in the Union.
-This list of factors that may affect security or public order should remain non-exhaustive.
+- (10) Member States that have a screening mechanism in place should provide for the necessary measures, in compliance with Union law, to prevent circumvention of their screening mechanisms and screening decisions.
+This should cover investments from within the Union by means of artificial arrangements that do not reflect economic reality and circumvent the screening mechanisms and screening decisions, where the investor is ultimately owned or controlled by a natural person or an undertaking of a third country.
+This is without prejudice to the freedom of establishment and the free movement of capital enshrined in the TFEU. - (11) It should be possible for Member States to assess risks to security or public order arising from significant changes to the ownership structure or key characteristics of a foreign investor. - To guide Member States and the Commission in the application of this Regulation, it is appropriate to provide a list of factors that could be taken into consideration when determining whether a foreign direct investment is likely to affect security or public order.
+That list will also improve the transparency of Member States' screening mechanisms for investors considering making or having made foreign direct investments in the Union.
+The list of factors that might affect security or public order should remain non-exhaustive.